SofieThi/STH_Language/assignment_3/README.md

 In order to run this code, clone the repository and store the data in the data folder.
 The data is from the network_data folder.
 You will need the packages in the requirements.txt document.

-When asked the name of the file to perform network analysis on, input either a single file's name + file extension (eg. '.csv') or input "All" to do network analysis on all the files.
+When asked the name of the file to perform network analysis on, input either a single file's name + file extension (eg. '.csv') or input All to do network analysis on all the files.

 To replicate the results, choose the files in the folder called network_data.